the-standard/smart-vault/README.md

 ```

 ## Testing
-If you are in root, you can run the project's full test suite using the Makefile by
+If you are in root, you can run the project's full test suite
 ```
 npx hardhat test
 ```